alexandru/scala-best-practices/2-language-rules.md

 is an abomination of nature, leading to problems that can be worse than what happens when doing manual memory management.

-### 1.3.
+### 2.3.
 SHOULD NOT update a `var` using loops or conditions

-It's a mistake that most Java developpers do when they come to Scala.
+It's a mistake that most Java developers do when they come to Scala.
 Example:

 ```scala
 var sum = 0